admin-cf-1/cardano-coin-selection/information/specification.md

 There are a number of issues which make the problem of coin selection more complicated than it would initially appear.

- * Each transaction has a maximum size, as defined by the protocol.
+ * Each transaction has a _maximum size_, as defined by the protocol.
 The size of a transaction increases as we add more inputs or outputs.

    Therefore, there's a practical limit on the number of coins we can select for any given transaction.

- * The most obvious strategy for coin selection, which consists of trying to get as close to the requested value as possible, will tend (over time) to create a lot of dust: small unspent outputs.
+ * The most obvious strategy for coin selection, which consists of trying to get as close to the requested value as possible, will tend (over time) to create a lot of _dust_: small unspent outputs.

    Dust outputs are a problem, because even if the total value of dust in a wallet is more than enough to cover a given target amount, if we attempt to